andreas-pattichis/Practical-Reinforcement-Learning-Dynamic-and-Approximate-Solutions/README.md

-# Reinforcement Learning Coursework Solutions
+# Practical Reinforcement Learning: Dynamic and Approximate Solutions

 This repository contains solutions to three problem sets from the Reinforcement Learning course.
 Each solution is detailed in a Jupyter notebook within the `/solutions/` folder.
 Below is a summary of the problem sets and the concepts applied and learned through their completion.